amethystaurora-robo/amethystaurora-robo/README.md

 </p>

 ### 🤖 Application Deployment for Environmental Modelling
-As a Research Assistant, I was involved in modifying simulation code for computational fluid dynamics (CFD).
+As a Research Assistant, I was involved in modified code for computational fluid dynamics (CFD) simulations.
 These simulations are used to model and improve indoor air quality.
 For my contribution to the project, I successfully designed and deployed a desktop application, which automates the creation of inputs for the CFD simulator.
 <p align="left">
   <img src="https://raw.githubusercontent.com/amethystaurora-robo/amethystaurora-robo/main/circle_img.png" width="100">
 </p>